adobe-target/sample-app-android/README.md

-# sample-app-android
+# Android Sample App
-Android Sample App
+A sample bus booking app for Android